Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

 There are limited facilities on the Galapagos Islands.
 If you travel to the Galapagos make sure your insurance includes evacuation by air ambulance.
 In December 2014, a new public hospital opened in San Cristobal island.
 If you travel to the Galapagos Islands by boat you may be asked to state your blood group in the medical and emergency contact information collected when you board the ship.

 Parts of Ecuador (including Quito at 2,800m) are at high altitude.
-If you plan to travel to altitudes over 2,500 metres discuss the risks associated with travelling to high altitude with your GP before you travel.
+If you plan to travel to altitudes over 2,500 metres discuss the health risks associated with travelling to high altitude with your GP before you travel.
 Check this factsheet for more information and advice on how to reduce the risk of altitude sickness and recognise symptoms.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

-Ecuador has an Emergency Integrated Response Service (SIS ECU 911) to respond to any emergency incidents that may require immediate assistance from emergency agencies.
+Ecuador has an Emergency Integrated Response Service (ECU 911) to respond to any emergency incidents that may require immediate assistance from emergency agencies.
 Dial 911 to report or request emergency help.
 Consider using the new ECU 911 free smartphone application to report various types of emergencies.
 Download this application and register for emergency assistance.